 The process of demolition could be brought about by development, upgrading, etc. Since demolition is one activity which is inextricably linked with construction projects, we have to define measures to ensure that the process is carried out successfully.

-This is why this article after briefly explaining “Demolition meaning”, will also highlight the demolition risk assessment and also safety tips while carrying out demolition activity.
+This is why this article after explaining “Demolition meaning”, will also highlight the demolition risk assessment, hazards of the breaking down process and also safety tips you could follow while carrying out demolition activity.

 To ensure the safe completion of a demolition activity, two main approaches are mostly adopted: